John Templeton: Investment philosophy

 In 2005, he wrote a brief memorandum predicting that within five years there would be financial chaos in the world, anticipating a collapse of the housing market and decline in yields on government-issued bonds to near zero.
 Templeton also predicted within the next few decades a major decrease in traditional schooling due to internet-based learning options.
 Initially privately circulated to family and a small number of Franklin-Templeton management, the memo was eventually made public in 2010.

 Templeton was a Chartered Financial Analyst (CFA) charter-holder.
 He received AIMR's first award for professional excellence in 1991.

 Personal life

 Templeton married Judith Folk in 1937, and the couple had three children: John, Anne, and Christopher.
 Judith Templeton died in February 1951 in a motorbike accident.
 He remarried, to Irene Reynolds Butler in 1958; she died in 1993.
 A Christian, he was a lifelong member of the Presbyterian Church.
 He served as an elder of the First Presbyterian Church of Englewood (Englewood, New Jersey).
 He was a trustee on the board of Princeton Theological Seminary, the largest Presbyterian seminary, for 42 years and served as its chair for 12 years.

+In 1964, Templeton renounced his US citizenship, which some sources claim was a strategy to minimize taxes (the United States taxes citizens globally regardless of residency).
+However, in a 1997 interview with Charlie Rose, Templeton asserted the Bahamas had a higher tax rate than the United States and denied he renounced his citizenship to avoid paying taxes to the United States, stating he intended to live out his life in the Bahamas and felt obligated.
+He held dual naturalised Bahamian and British citizenship and lived in the Bahamas full-time from 1968.
+His neighbors included Joe Lewis, Sean Connery, Arthur Hailey, and Fahad Al Sabah.

-Uninterested in consumerism, he lived relatively frugally and never flew first-class.
-He lived year-round in the Bahamas.
+Uninterested in consumerism, Templeton lived relatively frugally and never flew first-class.
 A friend jokingly described Templeton as Calvinist in his approach to wealth: "He believes it's okay to make money so long as you don't enjoy it."